 Use mark to indicate if the child had low confidence, or needed a prompt, mimic, description, or demonstration for each task.

-sportforlife.ca play.physicalliteracy.ca
+You can track your observation online at play.physicalliteracy.ca.
+There you'll be able to create groups and input PLAYbasic results for any number of children. sportforlife.ca